Farewell, winter. Goodbye and ta-ta and a big fat sayonara. Go beat up on Australia for a while.

 Any more sanctimonious solicitors on the phone, asking, if our insulation is all right.

 Any more of those purely absurd moments when we look out the window, see that it's snowing, call up the weather recording and learn that the chance of precipitation is 40 percent.

-And more of that squeaking when a driver uses one of those plastic thingies to scrape a wind-shield.
+Any more of that squeaking when a driver uses one of those plastic thingies to scrape a windshield.

 Any more mittens.
 Any more boots.
 Any more of that white film that forms on a shoe when it has been implanted in snow.